 During regular checkups, we clean your teeth and gums more thoroughly than you can through brushing and flossing yourself.
 This is a major step in preventing periodontal disease.
 In the past, women were sometimes anxious about dental procedures during pregnancy.
 Typically, there’s never an issue, but be sure to let our practice know you’re expecting so any appropriate adjustments can be made in your care.

 - Morning Sickness: DON’T brush your teeth right after being sick.
 Stomach acid makes your teeth softer and brushing can wear them down.
 Rinse out your mouth, and then wait a while before brushing.

 - Dental Procedures That Can’t Wait: If you need to have a more involved procedure performed while you’re pregnant, be sure to (1) let us know you’re pregnant; and (2) talk it over beforehand with your OB.
 We want to make sure there aren’t any special details we should know about.

 Did You Know?

 Congratulations on your pregnancy!
 We’re excited for you!

-For more information about taking care of your oral health during pregnancy, check out these links from the ADA and Columbia University.
-And if you have questions, just ask us!
+For more information about taking care of your oral health during pregnancy, check out this link from the ADA and if you have questions, just ask us!
 You can also comment below, or send us a direct message on our Facebook page.